 Per stirpes is used more commonly in estate planning, as it typically addresses the classic family situation.
 However, if you believe a per capita distribution may be a better fit for your family circumstances, then it is a good idea to discuss with your estate planning attorney possible generation skipping issues that may arise.
 For example, if you leave a distribution directly to your grandchildren, although your children survived you, your estate will probably be subject to a generation skipping transfer tax.
 There are certain estate planning tools available, which are designed to eliminate this particular tax, such as a generation skipping trust.
 To be sure you are covered, discuss all of your options with your estate planning attorney.

-If you have questions regarding per capita or per stirpes distribution, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding per capita or per stirpes distribution, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018